Skip to content

 Where to Order

 Death certificates in Hawaii are issued by the Hawaii State Department of Health, Office of Health Status Monitoring.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Hawaii State Department of Health, Office of Health Status Monitoring